Andrew Jackson and the slave trade: Slave trading, 1805–1809

 In October 1828, the final issue of the Monthly Anti-Jackson Expositor published a letter that had allegedly been written by Jackson to William P. Anderson in January 1807.
-Anderson, a U.S. Attorney and father of future Confederate general J. Patton Anderson, had been one of Jackson's closest associates in the 1800s and 1810s, but by 1828 had turned into a lacerating critic.
+Anderson, a U.S. Attorney and father of J. Patton Anderson (a future housemate of Nathan Bedford Forrest and another future Confederate general), had been one of Jackson's closest associates in the 1800s and 1810s, but by 1828 had turned into a lacerating critic.
 Per the Expositor, "When...[Jackson's] correspondence, such as is actually and unquestionably his own, comes to be inspected...All the rules of composition, of orthography, and of syntax, are disregarded, and a most reprehensible ignorance is made manifest...The occasion of writing it...was the receipt of the President's proclamation respecting Burr, and a letter from the Secretary of War on the same subject.
 And it is certainly remarkable for the cool indifference with which private receipts, a negro-trading bargain, contempt for the Secretary of War, and consultations for the suppression of a supposed wide-spreading treason are commingled together."
 As to the bargain, Jackson had written Anderson, "...the Negro girl, if likely, at a fair price, I will receive...if you [find it] Convenient bring the girl with you..."

 In March 1807, Jackson purchased 15 slaves at a sheriff's auction of the property of his neighbor and brother-in-law Robert Hays.
 (By Jackson's influence as a member of the U.S. House of Representatives, Hays had been appointed in 1797 to be the first U.S. marshal of the new-formed federal judicial district of Tennessee.)
 Jackson then conveyed those 15 slaves back to Hays' wife Jane Donelson Hays.
 In 1807 Hays had recently declared bankruptcy, and during the 1828 election this action was alleged to be a conspiracy intended to defraud Hays' creditors, essentially money laundering enslaved assets.